Enhancing Performance Bounds of Multiple-Ring Networks with Cyclic Dependencies based on Network Calculus: Pay Multiplexing Only at Convergence Points

-To investigate the delay bound tightness computed with the different approaches, we benchmark the delay bounds obtained with our proposed method, denoted as Ring-PMOO in the figures, against the two conventional analyses, i.e., Time Stopping and the Backlog-based methods, and in reference with the achievable worst-case delay, denoted as WCD lower bound.
-This latter is computed when considering an intuitive worst-case scenario, which consists in accounting for each flow of interest only the impact of direct interferences within each crossed node, and ignoring the impact of the upstream flows at its source node, i.e. it is considered as null.
-The gap between the computed upper and WCD lower bounds will give us an idea about the delay bound tightness.
-In fact, this interval includes necessarily the exact worst-case delay; thus if this interval duration is small, then the upper bound delay is tight.
+To investigate the tightness of our approach, we compare the delay bounds obtained with our proposed method to an achievable worst-case delay, denoted as WCD lower bound.
+The latter is computed when considering an intuitive worst-case scenario, which consists in integrating for each $f.o.i$ only the impact of downstream flows interferences within each crossed node, and ignoring the impact of the upstream flows at its source node, i.e., this is the unknown variable due to cyclic dependency and it is considered as null for this intuitive WCD.
+The size of the interval between the computed upper delay bounds and WCD lower bounds will give us an idea about the delay bound tightness, i.e., this interval includes the exact worst-case delay; thus if this interval duration is small, then the upper bound delay is tight.

-First, we consider Scenario $1$ to analyse the impact of the traffic bursts on the tightness of bounds.
-As illustrated in Fig \ref{fig:burst}, the delay bound increases when increasing the burst size, since the multiplexing delay within each crossed node increases.
-As we can notice, the conventional approaches lead to overly pessimistic bounds, in comparaison with the proposed one.
-For example, for a burst of $1500$ bytes, the upper bound on the end-to-end delay is almost equal to $1$ms, $16$ms and $95$ms with Ring-PMOO, Time stopping and the Backlog-based approaches, respectively.
-Moreover, the WCD lower bound is about $0.5$ms, which yields to a low pessimism ratio of the computed upper bound with Ring-PMOO approach, i.e., $ \leq 0.5$ms. This fact proves the delay bound tightness obtained with the proposed approach under high bursty traffic, in comparison with the conventional methods.

-Then, we consider Scenario $2$ to analyse the impact of increasing congestion on the tightness of bounds.
-As shown in Fig. \ref{fig:ratio}, the proposed approach outperforms the conventional methods, when the network load is less than $55.55\%$, i.e. this network load corresponds to the stability condition explained in Section \ref{TA}.
-However, the Time Stopping method leads to infinite upper bounds when the utilization rate is higher than $22.22\%$, whereas the Backlog-based method still is stable under full utilization rate.
-Nevertheless, this latter yields loose upper bounds ($100$ms), in comparison with the WCD lower bound ($0.1$ms).

-In Scenario 3, we analyse the impact of enlarging the network scalability on the tightness of bounds.
-As shown in Fig. \ref{fig:nbrNode}, the proposed approach still outperforms the conventional approaches in terms of delay tightness, when the network scale increases.
-For instance, for a network size of $100$ nodes, the upper bounds are more than $1$s and $30$ms with the Backlog-based and Time Stopping methods, respectively; whereas it is less than $0.5$ms with the proposed approach.
-Moreover, the gap between the WCD lower bound and the computed upper bound is less than $0.2$ms, which proves the bound tightness for large-scale networks.\\

-\textbf{Discussion}: \textit{These results under various scenarios show the tightness of the end-to-end delay upper bounds computed with the proposed approach (Ring-PMOO), in comparison with the conventional ones and in reference with the WCD lower bound.
-It is worth noting that the network condition stability is required to infer bounded delays. }\\